 1. Holding costs (H)

 Holding cost (also known as carrying costs) refers to the total cost of holding inventory.
-Minimizing inventory costs is an important retail supply chain management strategy.
+Minimising inventory costs is an important retail supply chain management strategy.
 How much do you spend on holding and storing inventory, per unit, per year?
 In order to properly calculate EOQ, you’ll first need to determine your holding cost.
-To do so, you can refer to the simply formula below:
+To do so, you can refer to the formula below:

-(Storage Costs + Employee Salaries + Opportunity Costs + Depreciation Costs) / Total Value of Annual Inventory = Inventory Carrying/Holding Cost
+(Storage Costs + Employee Salaries + Opportunity Costs + Depreciation Costs) / Total Value of Annual Inventory

 2. Annual demand (D)